m--/rstudio_cloud_for_education/README.md

 This is the source of my slides for the *RStudio Cloud for Education* talk given at `rstudio::conf 2019`.
 These slides were created using the awesome [`xaringan`](https://github.com/yihui/xaringan) package.

-A good bit of my talk was a demo, so this is only part of it.
-I will update this README with a link to the recording once it is available.
+A good bit of this talk was a demo, and you can watch the whole thing [here](https://resources.rstudio.com/rstudio-conf-2019/rstudio-cloud-for-education).

 See also: